casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 `InstallArgs` are specified in the associated `.env` file as follows:

-* `collectionName` - The name of the NFT collection, passed in as a `String`.
-This parameter is required and cannot be changed post installation.
+* `collectionName` - The name of the NFT collection, passed in as a `String`. **This parameter is required and cannot be changed post installation**.

-* `collectionSymbol` - The symbol representing a given NFT collection, passed in as a `String`.
-This parameter is required and cannot be changed post installation.
+* `collectionSymbol` - The symbol representing a given NFT collection, passed in as a `String`. **This parameter is required and cannot be changed post installation**.

-* `totalTokenSupply` - The total number of NFTs that a specific instance of a contract will mint passed in as a `U64` value.
-This parameter is required and cannot be changed post installation.
+* `totalTokenSupply` - The total number of NFTs that a specific contract instance will mint passed in as a `U64` value. **This parameter is required and cannot be changed post installation**.

 * `ownershipMode` - The `OwnershipMode` modality that dictates the ownership behavior of the NFT contract.
 This argument is passed in as a `u8` value and is required at the time of installation.

 * `nftKind` - The `NFTKind` modality that specifies the off-chain items represented by the on-chain NFT data.
 This argument is passed in as a `u8` value and is required at the time of installation.

 * `jsonSchema` - The JSON schema for the NFT tokens that will be minted by the NFT contract passed in as a `String`.
-This parameter is required if the metadata kind is set to `CustomValidated(4)` and cannot be changed post installation.
+This parameter is required if the metadata kind is set to `CustomValidated(4)` and **cannot be changed post installation**.

 * `nftMetadataKind` - The metadata schema for the NFTs to be minted by the NFT contract.
 This argument is passed in as a `u8` value and is required at the time of installation.